bolrog/d2dx/README.md

 - FXAA implementation by Timothy Lottes.
 (This software contains source code provided by NVIDIA Corporation.)

 ## Release history

+### 0.99.503
+  - Add -dxnotitlechange option to leave window title alone. [patch by Xenthalon]
+  - Fix -dxscale2/3 not being applied correctly. [patch by Xenthalon]
+  - Improve the WIP -dxtestmop mode.
+Now handles movement of all units, not just the player.

 ### 0.99.430b
   - Add experimental motion prediction ("smooth movement") feature.
 This gives actual in-game fps above 25.
 It is a work in progress, see